 Some properties and businesses have had some successes by increasing trash pick-up from once to twice weekly, while some parks and recreational areas in other towns and cities have gotten rid of their trash receptacles completely and adopted a carry-in/carry-out policy for trash.
 Talking to your neighbors or engaging your Chambers of Commerce, neighborhood or local businesses associations, landlord, or property manager on adopting similar measures can help spread the word and move these methods into the mainstream.

-There are also options for do-it-yourself exclusion options such as Slick Barrier and Steel Wool.
+There are also options for do-it-yourself exclusion options such as Slick Barrier and Steel Wool (copper wool is another great alternative).

-For times when trash management and exclusion are still not cutting it, old-fashioned trapping–whether snap traps (which need to be in bait boxes to prevent injury to non-target animals and children), electronic traps, CO2 traps, or even humane traps like Have-A-Heart (if the goal is to remove the rodents from your home without killing them) are the best alternatives.
+For times when trash management and exclusion are not adequately controlling an active rat or mouse infestation, old-fashioned trapping–whether snap traps (which need to be in bait boxes to prevent injury to non-target animals and children), electronic traps, CO2 traps, or even humane traps like Have-A-Heart (if the goal is to remove the rodents from your home without killing them) are the best alternatives.

-Emerging alternative baits like Rat X can fatally dehydrate rodents without poisoning them and do not work up the food chain or cause secondary poisoning in wildlife.
+Emerging alternative baits like Rat X can fatally dehydrate rodents without poisoning them and do not work up the food chain or cause secondary poisoning in wildlife (however RAT X may also impact non-target rodents like squirrels and chipmunks).

-However, people should be cautious when leaving out bait–any bait intended for rodents–for extended periods of time–as this can actually attract rodents to an area or make an existing rodent problem worse.
+However, people should be cautious when leaving out bait–any bait intended for rodents–for extended periods of time (i.e., more than a few weeks or month)–as this can actually attract rodents to an area or make an existing rodent problem worse.
 This is one reason why the pervasive use of rodenticide baits in our town and wider metro area has corresponded with an explosion of the rat population.

 Baits act as a lure.
 By leaving out a perpetual food source–even a poisoned one–it is going to draw in rodents.
 And over time, rodents learn to avoid the bait or associate it with harm (rats are highly intelligent and can actually learn lessons based on the experiences of their family members).
 They then concentrate on finding other food sources–such as those found in your yard or home.
 In the case of anticoagulant rodenticides, studies show rats and mice can build resistance to them in a relatively quick amount of time due to how fast and how much they breed.